 Colorado Civil Rights Division Rules in Favor of Transgender Student

-June 24, 2013 by Eric Cameron, Digital Media Coordinator
+June 24, 2013 by Eric Cameron, Digital Media Specialist

 Coy was born male but began to identify as a girl at an early age.
 When Coy began kindergarten, the Fountain-Fort Carson School District agreed to treat her like any other girl.
 However, at the beginning of first grade, the Mathis family was told Coy would no longer be permitted to use the girls’ bathroom.
 Instead, she should use the bathroom in the teachers’ lounge or nurse’s office.